|Hunting Home||Contact Us||News||DNR Home|

 Bowhunters killed 52 deer that scored above 125 points typical or 155 points non-typical.
 The winner of the Typical-Bow category was Bucky Sargent of Blair, WV with an 11-point buck from Logan County that scored 163 6/8.
 There was no non-typical buck taken with the bow this year that met the minimum score; therefore, the Non-Typical Bow category has no winner this year.

 Two buck killed by physically challenged crossbow hunters scored above 125 points typical or 155 points non-typical.
 The Typical-Crossbow category winner was Carl Pate of Williamstown, WV with a 16-point Wood County buck that scored 149 3/8.
-The Non-typical Crossbow category winner was, Joe DeBerry of Rockport, WV; Joe took a big 18-point buck in Wood County that scored 171 4/8.
-With his crossbow and muzzleloader kills, Joe DeBerry won two categories.
+There was no non-typical buck taken with the Crossbow this year that met the minimum score; therefore, the Non-Typical Crossbow category has no winner this year.

 There was an omission in last year’s WV Big Buck Contest results due to paperwork that was lost in the mail by the US Postal Service – Fred G. Crawford took a buck with the bow in Jefferson County on 11/16/2009 that scored 136 2/8 typical.
 Fred’s buck should have been 31st place in the 2009 Bow Typical list.
 Congratulations to Fred for the fine buck he had scored.